-World Language: 3 credits in one language through Level III.
-For those students electing a second language, at least 2 credits must be completed.
+World Language: 3 credits\ in one language through Level III.
 Recommendation: Language students who complete 3 credits at the end of grade 10 are recommended to continue at least one language in grade 11.

-International students for whom English is not their first language are exempt from this requirement, but may elect to take World Language courses.
+\International students for whom English is not their first language are exempt from this requirement, but may elect to take World Language courses.

 The Arts: 2 credits including 1 credit of Art Foundations in grade 9.
-For student entering Garrison Forest School after grade 9, both Performing and Visual Arts must be represented in the Arts credits.
+For students entering Garrison Forest School after grade 9, both Performing and Visual Arts must be represented in the Arts credits.

-Physical Education: 6 points before the conclusion of junior year, equivalent to 2 credits
+Physical Education: 6 points (seasons) before the conclusion of junior year, equivalent to 2 credits